Paul Clews

 Paul Gordon Clews (born 19 July 1979 in Coventry, England) is a former motorcycle speedway rider from England.

 Career

 Clews has ridden for Great Britain at Under-21 level.
 He won the Premier League and KO Cup with the Reading Racers in 1998.

-He started the 2008 season with the Newport Wasps in the Premier League.
-However, after the death of Newport promoter Tim Stone the club closed down which Clews became a free agent and so signed for the Berwick Bandits.
+Claws started the 2008 season with the Newport Wasps in the Premier League.
+However, after the death of Newport promoter Tim Stone, the club closed down which Clews became a free agent and so signed for the Berwick Bandits.
 He was the Berwick captain for the 2009 season.
 He retired from Speedway in 2011 after a final season with Berwick for the 2010 Premier League speedway season.